 We want to provide ‘a destination for riders, from riders’.
 That’s why we’ve even adapted our whole philosophy of flying time and vertical metres to match this line of thinking.
 We aim to offer you the best possible skiing experience that our package can provide.
-Our package includes 14 hours of flying per week (with 12 guests), which is approximately 35,000 to 40,000 vertical metres.
-If we exceed this limit, we can continue flying at the price of 2300 EUR per hour, which will be divided by the number of clients flying.
-In our package we are able to guarantee nine hours of flying per week.
-If we fly fewer than nine hours due to poor weather conditions, each client will be reimbursed 175 EUR per hour for the unused hours.
+Our package includes 14 hours of flying per week (with 12 guests), which is approximately 30,000 to 40,000 vertical metres.
+If we exceed this limit, we can continue flying at the price of 2800 EUR per hour, which will be divided by the number of clients flying.
+In our package we are able to guarantee eight hours of flying per week.
+If we fly fewer than eight hours due to poor weather conditions, each client will be reimbursed 175 EUR per hour for the unused hours.
 If a guest is unable to fly due to a lack of physical fitness, sickness, late arrival, or early departure, we will unfortunately not be able to reimburse any costs.

 Number of Guests and Exclusivity

 We want to offer an exclusive heliskiing experience, away from mass tourism, in the spectacular mountains of Svanetia.
 Our trips are therefore ‘semi-private’ and only open to 12 guests a week.
 The clients are divided into three groups, which follow a rotating system.
 This means that waiting times and delays rarely occur.
 Each group of four guests will be accompanied by one guide, who knows the terrain very well.